 Why Creating a Coaching Culture is Key to Recruiting & Retention Success

-In just 3 short years, the Millennial generation will make up 48% of our workforce.
+It was projected that the Millennial generation would make up 48% of our workforce by 2020.
 By the year 2030, they will make up 75%.
 Companies that are going to remain competitive and thrive will need to be clear about what attracts and retains this key generation.

 One way to start attracting millennials is to build a coaching culture.
 One of the many positive traits of this generation is that they’re interested in opportunity.
 Help them learn and grow and you’ll attract and keep them.